GEDE-RDA-Europe/GEDE/Digital-Objects/DO-Workshops/Web-Workshop-22-May-2019/README.md

+# Web-Workshop on Adaptation of Repositories to DOIP
 At May 22nd, 2019 the RDA GEDE Digital Objects Topic Group organised a "Web-Workshop" on the topic

 Adaptation of Repositories to the Digital Object Interface Protocol